AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ### <u>Listing applicant information</u>

-### Display note of person: `displaynote`
+### Display note of applicant: `displaynote`

-You can display the note of a person with this command.
+You can display the note of an applicant with this command.

 Format: `displaynote n/NAME`

-* Displays the note if the given name partially matches **exactly one** person in the list ([case-insensitive](#glossary))
+* Displays the note if the given name partially matches **exactly one** applicant in the list ([case-insensitive](#glossary))
 * If multiple matches are found, a list of all matching names will be displayed.
-You should then retry the command but using the **full name** of the desired person.
+You should then retry the command but using the **full name** of the desired applicant.
-* A popup window will appear containing the person's note.
+* A popup window will appear containing the applicant's note.
 * If the input is empty or consists only of whitespace, then the popup window displays a default message "Currently empty..." in yellow.

 Examples: